How to Perform Umrah | Detailed Step-by-Step Umrah Guide

 Before putting on Ihram clothing, get yourself in a state of physical cleanliness.
 Perform ghusl, which refers to taking a bath in a prescribed manner.
 Alternatively, you may just perform wudhu.
 Ihram clothing includes two sheets of white cloth, one for the upper half of the body and the other for the lower half.
 After wearing Ihram clothing, pray two rakahs salah Al Ihram, but don’t make your niyyah of Ihram or Umrah right now as mentioned above.

 When you’re close to your applicable Meeqat, make your intention for Ihram and Umrah as per the method explained in the last section and then recite Talbiyah.
-Reciting Talbiyah is wajib and it validates your intention to enter the state of Ihram.
+Reciting Talbiyah is highly recommended and it validates your intention to enter the state of Ihram.
 The Talbiyah prayer is as follows:

 Labbayka llahumma labbayk(a), Labbayka la sharika laka labbayk(a), inna l-hamda wa n-ni’mata, laka wa l-mulk(a), la sharika lak.